DavidOlutmi/OverTheWire-Bandit/README.md

 <br>
 Level 9 → 10
 🎯 Objective:
--  Find the only human readable line that is preceeded by multiple "="
+-  Find the only human-readable line that is preceded by multiple "="

 🧠 Approach:
-- Use strings and grep command to find the line with the most "="
+- Use strings and the grep command to find the line with the most "="

 🔧 Commands Used:
 - ls